ChristopherHX/gitea-actions-runner/README.md

 - ~~job outputs cannot be sent back https://gitea.com/gitea/actions-proto-def/issues/4~~ fixed
 - Not possible to update display name of steps from runner Pre and Post steps are part of setup and complete job, steps not in the job are ignored by the server
+- Not possible to send step updates between cancellation request and finishing the request

 ## Prerequisites